 Section 4 – Review of Revegetation Plan

 Note: The ‘black filled’ boxes do not require a Y/N response, but do require a response in the comment box.
+The comment section should be completed by referring to the Section of the RP where the information is located.

 Nature of the site: